apache/zeppelin/docs/setup/operation/upgrading.md

 ## Migration Guide

+### Breaking changes in 0.8.x

+From 0.8, Zeppelin has a new type of permission - [Runners](http://zeppelin.apache.org/docs/0.8.0/setup/security/notebook_authorization.html#authorization-setting)

+As Runners list is empty in note so everybody can view note although Readers list is not empty.
+To set all your "writers" to "runners":
+1. Copy `notebook` and `conf` directories to 0.8.0,
+2. Move directory **docs/assets/themes/zeppelin/note/FixReaders** to new `notebook` directory,
+3. Start the new Zeppelin and run note **System/Migrate from 0.7**.

 ### Upgrading from Zeppelin 0.7 to 0.8

  - From 0.8, we recommend to use `PYSPARK_PYTHON` and `PYSPARK_DRIVER_PYTHON` instead of `zeppelin.pyspark.python` as `zeppelin.pyspark.python` only effects driver.
 You can use `PYSPARK_PYTHON` and `PYSPARK_DRIVER_PYTHON` as using them in spark.
  - From 0.8, depending on your device, the keyboard shortcut `Ctrl-L` or `Command-L` which goes to the line somewhere user wants is not supported.

 ### Upgrading from Zeppelin 0.6 to 0.7

  - From 0.7, we don't use `ZEPPELIN_JAVA_OPTS` as default value of `ZEPPELIN_INTP_JAVA_OPTS` and also the same for `ZEPPELIN_MEM`/`ZEPPELIN_INTP_MEM`.
 If user want to configure the jvm opts of interpreter process, please set `ZEPPELIN_INTP_JAVA_OPTS` and `ZEPPELIN_INTP_MEM` explicitly.
 If you don't set `ZEPPELIN_INTP_MEM`, Zeppelin will set it to `-Xms1024m -Xmx1024m -XX:MaxPermSize=512m` by default.